pikemd/PyPoll_Challenge/README.md

 - According to the data you can see that Diana DeGette won the vote.
 Diana had 272,892 votes, which was 73.8% of the total votes.

 ## Election Audit Summary
-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
+This script can be used for any election, doesn't matter if it is for canidates and counties or two other items.
+You would be able to modifying the script where it says canidate and county.
+You can change these areas to the new areas you would like.
+Such as canidate could be turned into country and county into continent.

 Text file is located in resources.